The FDA postpones a highly anticipated meeting on the Pfizer vaccine for young kids

 The vaccine dose under regulatory review is 3 micrograms per shot, a tenth of the amount given to adults and teenagers.
 For children ages 5-11, the dose is 10 micrograms.

-The application covering only the first part of the immunization series is an unorthodox regulatory move that could get vaccination moving faster.
+The scheduled meeting would have looked at only the first two shots in the immunization series not the data for all three shots.
+That was an unorthodox regulatory move that might have gotten the authorization and vaccination moving faster.
 Pfizer and BioNTech said in a Feb.
 1 statement that they applied for authorization this way because of the "urgent public health need."

-They said in the statement that they expected to submit clinical data on the third dose to FDA "in the coming months."
+The FDA said it would to what it could to make a decision quickly about expansion of the Pfizer vaccine for the youngest kids.

+"We realize the need for a vaccine for COVID-19 — even with the drop in cases," FDA's Marks said in the media briefing.
+"We will do our part to move ahead as fast as we can."